ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Microwave ovens, for example, can cause a throughput degradation of more than a factor of 2 while active [Micro].
 5G and LTE likewise can easily see rate variation by a factor of 2 or more over a span of seconds as users move around.

-These swings in actual transport capacity can result in user experience issues that can be exacerbated by insufficiently responsive ABR selection algorithms.
+These swings in actual transport capacity can result in user experience issues that can be exacerbated by insufficiently responsive ABR algorithms.

 ## Measurement Collection {#measure-coll}